FedorEgorov2004/textcoder/README.md

 # Textcoder
-A simple tool for crypt and encrypt your text.
+A simple tool for crypt and encrypt your text: crypt and encrypt texts, see history of them and save it in a file.